Click here to view our available properties

 Bloomsbury is a cultural hotspot for book lovers, intellectuals and art fanatics.
 The central London area is home to some of the capital’s greatest museums and universities, not to mention impressive architecture and leafy squares.
 It is a popular destination for domestic and international academics, lawyers and doctors.

-Bloomsbury is generally considered to be bordered by Euston Road and Theobald’s Road / Bloomsbury Way in the north and south respectively, Tottenham Court Road in the west and Gray’s Inn Road to the east.
+Bloomsbury is a small residential area in central London situated in the thriving Borough of Camden.
+It is bordered by Euston Road and Theobald’s Road / Bloomsbury Way in the north and south respectively, Tottenham Court Road in the west and Gray’s Inn Road to the east.

 The Earl of Southampton then obtained a license to hold a market in Bloomsbury Square; by 1666 this was held four times a week, selling meat and fish.

-With the best of London close by the appeal of Bloomsbury, with its eclectic mix of architecture and quaint individual nature, continued throughout the second half of the 20th century and into the 21st.
+With the best of London close by, the appeal of Bloomsbury, with its eclectic mix of architecture and quaint individual nature, has continued to this day.

 Bloomsbury is centrally located, within a short walk of both the West End and City.

 - Goodge Street

 - Russell Square

 - King's Cross